transparency-dev/merkle/docs/compact_ranges.md

 ## Definition

-For a range `[L, R)` of leaves in a Merkle tree, a Compact Range is the minimal set of nodes that “cover” these leaves (and only).
-For example, in the picture below the range `[2, 9)` is covered by nodes `[1.1, 2.1, 8]`, and the range `[12, 16)` is covered by a single node `2.3`.
+For a range `[L, R)` of leaves in a Merkle tree, a Compact Range is the minimal set of nodes that “cover” these, and only these, leaves.
+For example, in the picture below, the range `[2, 9)` is covered by nodes `[1.1, 2.1, 8]`, and the range `[12, 16)` is covered by a single node `2.3`.

 ![compact_ranges](https://user-images.githubusercontent.com/3757441/148389766-9ab85a79-d40d-4f0c-a83f-d348de584e8d.png)

 A compact range always consists of nodes that are “final”, i.e. the hashes of these nodes never change as the tree grows.
 For example, range `[0, 21)` in the picture above is covered by nodes `[4.0, 2.4, 20]`, not just node `5.0`.
 Nodes `5.0` and `3.2` are “ephemeral” for the tree of this size, and will change when new leaves are appended to the tree until the tree size crosses their corresponding perfect subtree right borders.
 For simplicity, when we talk about compact ranges, we can assume that the “ephemeral” nodes don’t exist.

-Compact ranges have many useful properties some of which are elaborated in sections below.
+Compact ranges have many useful properties, some of which are elaborated in sections below.
 The basic property is that the number of nodes in a compact range `[L, R)` is `O(log(R-L))`, or `O(log N)` more generally.
 A compact range is always unique, and its shape is determined using a few bitwise operations on `L` and `R`.

 ## Merging Compact Ranges

 The core property that makes compact ranges widely usable is that they are “mergeable”.
 Two compact ranges, `[L, M)` and `[M, R)`, can be efficiently merged into an `[L, R)` range.
-Consider the picture below for an intuition on how it works.
+Consider the picture below for an intuitive understanding of how it works.

 ![compact_ranges_merge](https://user-images.githubusercontent.com/3757441/148390790-d0fdd729-9846-4382-a681-8d0fe049a06b.png)